krisbanas/krisbanas.github.io/_posts/2023-03-02-succulents.md

 ![succulent-3.jpg](../images/succulent-3.jpg)

 <span class="caption">_Cyphostemma pachypus_ plant.
-The stem is rock-solid.
-Those plants are sometimes referred to as "
+The stem is rock-solid (I checked).</span>
-living rocks".</span>

 The examples above grow non-succulent leaves to photosynthesize.
 The benefit of this solution is a separation of concerns.
 Since the mass and energy transfer is conducted by the leaves, the stem and branches can strongly specialize in impermeability.
 This leads to another adaptation: a dense, wax coat on the surface of the bark.

 This adaptation is primarily seen in the plants inhibiting the driest regions.
-Such as _Monsonia_ family, a shrub found in the dry region of Lüderitz, Namibia.
+Such as _Monsonia_ genus, a shrub found in the dry region of Lüderitz, Namibia.
 The plant was thoroughly described by Kurt Moritz Dinter, a German scientist, who worked in that area at the turn of 20th century.
 He claimed, that the shrubs were able to grow on an exposed bedrock, surrounded by dunes and their waxy bark was used as tinder or even as an ingredient of candles.